sudogroup/keepwithme/README.md

 docker-compose up # this should run docker container with hot reloading enabled
 ```

-_this will run docker with volume mounted to your development dir, every change will appear in the browser no need to re-build evertime_
+_this will run docker with volume mounted to your development dir, every change will appear in the browser no need to re-build everytime_

 ## shipping or deployment

-_shipping the docker container as a producation app_
+_shipping the docker container as a production app_

 ```bash
 # build docker image